Not sure what to do in Cappadocia, Turkey?

 2. Go On A Hot Air Balloon Ride In Cappadocia

 The most unique attraction in Cappadocia is unquestionably flying in one of the hot air balloons.
-Chances are, before you even knew about Cappadocia, you have seen photos of these hot air balloons.
+I bet before you even knew about Cappadocia, you have seen photos of these hot air balloons.
 They are surely some of the things Turkey is most famous for.

 HOWEVER, flying in a hot air balloon in Cappadocia is not something easy, even if you are the richest man or woman in the world.
 Because there are no brakes in the hot air balloons, you need the optimal weather and wind conditions to fly one of those magnificent beings.